Sagehen — who knew? A Story Safari™

 I discovered a new word the other day, in something one of my writers posted: sagehen.
 SA-geh-hen?
 Nope, SAGE-hen.
-Clearly I was on the trail of a Story Safari.
+Clearly I was on the trail of a Story Safari™.

 Writer Anne Lamott, in her invaluable book Bird by Bird, talks about carrying index cards wherever she goes.
 Folded lengthwise and stuck in her back pocket, if you really need to know.
 My stay-at-home version of that is browser tabs.

-Today we’re taking a journey into the tab that begins “The History,” wherein you will find the story of Cecil the Sagehen.
+Today we’re taking a journey into the tab that begins “The History,” wherein you will find the story of Cecil the Sagehen, the mascot of Pomona College in California.

 The first mention of a sage hen in connection with Pomona athletics occurred in the student newspaper about 100 years ago: